tc-archive/linux-namespaces-in-go/README.md

 # Linux Namespaces in Go

 Playing around with the cool tutorial by Ed King and published on Medium.
+The original repo can be found [here](https://github.com/teddyking/ns-process).

 #### The Golang Linux Namespaces Tutorial
 * __[Namespaces in Go 1 - Intro](https://medium.com/@teddyking/linux-namespaces-850489d3ccf)__ - A short introduction.
 Part 1.